Frequently Asked Questions (FAQs)

 Full refunds will be given during the first ten business days of the current semester or ten days from the date of purchase.
 You must provide proof of purchase when you are making returns.
 Returned textbooks must be unmarked and in re-saleable condition.
 Bundled textbooks cannot be unwrapped.
 Refunds are NOT given on textbooks purchased for a previous semester.
 No refunds are given on supplies, gifts, or non-textbook items.

-Textbooks can be sold back to the Bookstore during book buybacks held at the end of each semester during final exam week.
+Textbooks can be sold back to the Rhino Shop (Bookstore) during book buybacks held at the end of each semester during final exam week.

 Food Service and Vending

 Vending machines are located in most buildings on all campuses to supply quick snack food and beverages.
-Expanded vending is available in the café area in the Myers Center.
 All vending is provided as a convenience to the campus community.
-If you encounter an equipment malfunction, you may report any vending concerns to the Bookstore.
+If you encounter an equipment malfunction, you may report any vending concerns to the Rhino Shop (Bookstore).

-The Myers Center Cafe provides students with the opportunity to eat in an attractive, comfortable dining area with WiFi access; reserve collaborative learning spaces; purchase books, supplies, and other materials from the Bookstore; and participate in College-sponsored events in the multi-purpose auditorium.
-The Myers Center also houses the offices of the Student Government Association, Student Affairs, Business Office, Sponsorship Office, and the Music Department.
+The Crash Café provides students with the opportunity to eat in an attractive, comfortable dining area with WiFi access; purchase books, supplies, and other materials from the Rhino Shop (Bookstore); and participate in College-sponsored events in the multi-purpose auditorium.
+The Myers Center also houses the offices of the Student Government Association, Student Affairs, Business Office, Sponsorship Office, Athletics, and the Music Department.

 Gaston College is committed to providing prospective and current students, parents, and employees with information on a variety of topics as required by the Higher Education Opportunity Act of 2008.
 Please visit our Consumer Information webpage for links to information about financial aid, price of attendance, refund policy, student diversity, disability services, Title IX, Drug and Alcohol Abuse Prevention Program (DAAPP), Annual Security Report (ASR), and much more.
 The Consumer Information webpage is a one-stop shop of important information about Gaston College.